Dennis Johnson: Boston Celtics (1983–1990)

 Johnson retired after the Celtics did not offer him a new contract at the beginning of the 1991 season.
 During his retirement ceremony, his perennial Los Angeles Lakers opponent Magic Johnson telegraphed him lauding him as "the best backcourt defender of all-time".
 In addition Celtics colleague and triple NBA Most Valuable Player award winner Larry Bird called Johnson the best teammate he ever had.

 Post-player career

+After retiring as a player, Johnson worked as a scout for the Celtics.
+Johnson later worked as a scout for the Portland Trail Blazers.

+Coaching career

+Boston Celtics (1993–1997)

+In 1993, he became an assistant coach for the Celtics, a position he held until 1997.